Introduction to the Program

 5.4.1.
 Types of Disruptive, Impulse-Control and Behavioral Disorders

 5.4.2.
-Common Problems Fear-Related with Behavioral Management of Infants in Psychological Therapy
+Common Problems Related to Behavioral Control of Children in Psychological Therapy

 5.5.
 Substance Abuse and Addictive Disorders